 Having only recently been introduced to Natalie Jeremijenko by way of a new facebook friend, I am excited to share one of many interesting and exciting ideas by this Artist/ Engineer/ Scientist.
 I am sure as I spend time deeply delving into her work, I will find myself sharing more of her great ideas.
+The first is basically a rain garden for cities.
+Urban landscape design constantly has to deal with runoff and it’s impacts and management but rarely uses the concepts of rain garden design to do it – and in particular – it is never done on a small-scale where people can enjoy the beauty of it.

-More about Natalie:
+More about Natalie Jeremijenko:

-Natalie Jeremijenko is an artist whose background includes studies in biochemistry, physics, neuroscience and precision engineering.
-Jeremijenko’s projects, which explore socio-technical change, have been exhibited by several museums and galleries, including the MASSMoCA, the Whitney, Smithsonian Cooper-Hewitt.
+Natalie Jeremijenko is an artist whose background includes studies in biochemistry, physics, neuroscience, and precision engineering.
+Jeremijenko’s projects, which explore socio-technical change, have been exhibited by several museums and galleries, including the MASSMoCA, the Whitney, and Smithsonian Cooper-Hewitt.
 A 1999 Rockefeller Fellow, she was recently named one of the 40 most influential designers by I.D.
 Magazine.
 Jeremijenko is the director of the environmental health clinic at NYU, assistant professor in Art, and affiliated with the Computer Science Dept.